qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

  * In microbiome research, we use statistical tests like regression, classification, PERMANOVA, and more to validate the chance that our conclusion is wrong based off the data.
  * see also: Differential abundance and compositionality

-**D. (2016, February 12).
+**Knights, D. (2016, February 12).
 Microbiome Discovery 10: Statistical testing part 1.
 Retrieved from https://www.youtube.com/watch?v=_uDv7LRUUsY**

-**D. (2016, March 04).
+**Knights, D. (2016, March 04).
 Microbiome Discovery 11: Statistical testing part 2.
 Retrieved from https://www.youtube.com/watch?v=tNxfYqa5Rtc**

 * **Taxonomy**
  * Taxonomy is a classification system for understanding how organisms are related to each other.
 Scientists use phylogenetic trees as one form of visualizing taxonomy.
 A phylogenetic tree takes organisms grouped by phenotypic (physical) and genotypic (genetic) similarities and connects them to their common ancestor from which they diverged evolutionarily.
 In microbiome research, we have developed tools like Unifrac to measure the evolutionary distance of relatedness of the organisms in two different samples.